 Grants – How to apply

 The small grants programme (grants under £4,000) supports state schools and small registered charities which require a small amount of pump-priming in order for projects to take place.
 The programme is a rolling one, with meetings at roughly two-monthly intervals throughout the year.
 Due to high demand you are advised to submit an application at least six months ahead of your project start date.

 The large grants programme (grants up to £12,000) is aimed at larger-scale education programmes.
 These sometimes require support for the salary of an education officer; in such cases the ECT would always expect to be a part-funder.
-Education projects covering a wide range of environmental and countryside projects have been supported, as have those linked to theatres, art galleries and orchestras.
+Education projects covering a wide range of environmental and countryside projects have been supported.

 All applicant organisations must be based and working in the UK and should be either state schools, registered charities or other recognised not-for-profit organisations.

 Grants are normally awarded for one year only.